Get your organically grown vegetables and grassfed proteins when you need them.

 Follow us on Instagram?

-The farm was started in 2017.
-BFF is a first generation farm started by father and son, Tom and Jesse.
+BFF is a first generation farm started by father and son, Tom and Jesse in 2017.

 Jesse spent several years studying horticulture and business management in the Netherlands and now manages the farm.
 He brings a depth of knowledge in soil science, biology and a passion for growing delicious nutritive food.